UNIFI-Wind-Energy/UNICO/Src/README.md

 Contents:
 - **UNICO_simulink.slx** :    Simulink project of the UNICO controller.
 This controller can be coupled to OpenFAST using the OpenFAST SFunction.
-An example is provided in "matlab-toolbox/runFAST.m"To run the example, download the OpenFAST v3.5.0 SFunction, that is available at: https://github.com/OpenFAST/openfast/releases/tag/v3.5.0
+An example is provided in "matlab-toolbox/runFAST.m"To run the example, download the OpenFAST v3.5.0 SFunction (files: FAST_SFunc.mexw64, OpenFAST-Simulink_x64.dll), that is available at: https://github.com/OpenFAST/openfast/releases/tag/v3.5.0

 - **dll_controller** :	In this folder a dynamic library version (.dll) of the UNICO controller is stored.
 The .dll can be used in wind turbine simulation tools that support Bladed-style control interfaces.
 It was